 Determine camping rules for the area

-National forests are the easiest way to find dispersed campsites and is where I recommend you start.
+National forests are the easiest way to find dispersed campsites, and that is where I recommend you start.
 All national forests are open to dispersed camping unless it is specifically marked as no camping.

 National forests are not the only places that allow dispersed camping.
 Some Indian reservations also allow it with a permit.
 Likewise, private land is also an option if you have permission from the owner.